 Staying productive and on task is critical for lawyers.
 Getting the most out of the time you have available to work helps you scale up your law firm.
 These books provide you with insight into winning time management strategies.

 According to Newton, lawyers are focusing too much on marketing, systems, and daily activities that harm them across the board.
 Narrowing in on what’s most important to clients is critical for maximum productivity and client happiness.
-This great book features many actionable steps for lawyers who want to revisit the framework of their law firm.
+One of the best law firm management books, it features many actionable steps for lawyers who want to revisit the framework of their law firm.

 “Jack Newton takes the reader through the logic and reasoning behind why client-centered services will benefit every firm.
 As each firm will vary in how it should focus efforts it’s a book about the strategy, not the tactics.
 There’s no magic pill or silver bullet formula for every firm.
 The industry in general and lawyers individually are under great pressure to adapt.
 Yet, most of the time that pressure just makes people feel even more overwhelmed.
 But this book is a guide that will get you on the journey.
 It won’t give you a fish, it will teach you to think like a fisherman.”- Jess